A New Beginning… of Sorts

-- Many dealer websites are overloaded with distractions and shiny objects that run contrary to lead generation best practices.
+- Too many dealer websites are overloaded with distractions and shiny objects that run contrary to lead generation best practices.

-- Many dealer websites talk about what the OEM wants, but minimize the local brand.
+- Most franchise websites talk about what the OEM wants, but minimize the local brand.
 Back in the day, when I ran XIGroup in Baltimore, if I wanted a Toyota, I thought “Jerry’s Toyota” (my apologies to the other Baltimore Toyota dealers).
 But now, it seems that the dealer’s brand is being consumed by the OEM’s.
 I don’t think that’s right.
 They are both important.

 - Dominion Web was a software platform on which I could build a new offering.
 It was a risk, but it had a good bloodline.

 - I missed working with dealers.
 I enjoyed our successes when dealers were doing well and I loved when my team solved their problems when they were not.

 So, after a lot of research, I bought Dominion Web and decided to: